nexosstudio/CRAFTLAND_STUDIO_RESOURCES/Assets/extra/Avatar IDs.md

 9. **900000009** - Frost Guardian Avatar
 10. **900000010** - Thunder Striker Avatar

-*Note: This is a sample format; the actual list from the provided JSON file will be included in the final document.*
+_Note: This is a sample format; the actual list from the provided JSON file will be included in the final document._

----

-### Usage

-- These avatars can be used for customization in various in-game profiles and UI elements.